Leeds, Massachusetts: History

+Geography

 The major producer of silk in Leeds was the Corticelli Silk Mills, which were owned by the Nonotuck Silk Company.
 They had several buildings along sections of the Mill River.
 The major factory was located at the corner of Main Street and Mulberry Street, another factory building was located across the bridge and to the right of Chartpak.
 Another building was located near the opposite end of Main Street, where the cocoons were steamed to loosen the fibers and made the raw silk usable for production in Corticelli's various products.
 The company also created items that could be used in the classroom as teaching aids, including a poster showing the various steps in the production of silk.